elenderg/PAL-1000/instruções de compilação.md

 149. Onward.
-In the gray, set things up to "_add the built-in memory routines":
+In the gray, set things up to "_add the built-in memory routines_":

 `To compile a directory:`